 Cream Cheese as a Dog Treat Ingredient

 If your pup has lactose sensitivities or intolerances, give this recipe a pass.
 Sniff around our homemade dog treat recipe collection for other ideas instead.
 Heart set on baking these treats?
-Try peanut butter instead, although you may need to tweak your flour quantity a little.
+Try using peanut butter instead, although you may need to tweak your flour quantity a little.
 Take extra care with the incremental mixing.
-They won’t be “cheesecake” treats, but they will be delish.
+They won’t be “cheesecake” treats or the same pinky colour, but they will be delish.

 When baking, I use reduced fat cream cheese, if possible.
+I know, human cookie bakers will probably say that full fat is the only way to bake, but it’s very rich for use in treats.
 It’s substantially lower in fat, but still has enough substance to work in baked goods.
-Reduced fat cream cheese is still quite rich and indulgent though, and moderation is important.
+Reduced fat cream cheese is still quite rich and indulgent though, and so moderation is important.
 In terms of nutritional value vs. percentage fat, I wouldn’t be serving it straight up to our boys by the spoonful, but in context of a baked treat recipe the actual content per treat is small.